 Designing a magazine can be very enjoyable yet daunting at times.
 Like with most things, starting is usually the most difficult part but when you get the hang of it, everything seems to fall into place and starts being easier.

-In this article, I'll give you an easy step-by-step guide to replicating a magazine layout you like.
+In this article, I'll give you an easy step-by-step guide to making a magazine by replicating a magazine layout.
 Don’t worry, you’ll see below that it’s very easy.

 This time, I started my journey by visiting one of my favorite discount bookshops.
 You don’t necessarily have to spend too much on magazines.
 Older issues are often cheaper and they can be a good source of inspiration.